-Example Experiential Learning Activity 2: Sustainability Diary and Reflective Assignment

-In this activity, students can be asked in the first week of class to create a diary of their own activities, purchases, and consumption during a typical week, and to identify items from their purchasing that may not qualify as sustainable.
-They then share their diary findings in a reflective discussion with the class.
-The diary task (Concrete Experience), and the reflective discussion (Reflective Observation) allow students to give voice, and then thought, to a number of alternative issues and imperatives relating to sustainability.
+Example Experiential Learning Activity 2: Sustainability Diary and Reflective Assignment reflective discussion with the class.
+The diary task (Concrete Experience), and the reflective discussion (Reflective Observation) allows students to give voice, and then thought, to a number of alternative issues and imperatives relating to sustainability.
 In the following segment of this activity, students are asked to complete a reflective assignment that details how their new learning and understanding of sustainability may have changed their attitudes, and what principles can be generated from their new understanding (Abstract Conceptualization).
-Next, they are encouraged to apply their learning 'going' forward'; that is, they are asked to consider how they can apply the principles just discussed (Active Experimentation) in their consumption and other aspects of their daily lives, and to test their assumptions during further discussion of sustainability topics.
-The seeming simplicity of the ELT approach belies the depth of learning that can be achieved with the method, especially when reflective practice is incorporated to enhance the Reflective Observation and Abstract Conceptualization phases of the learning cycle.
-Inclusion of the already established jazz metaphor as a constant theme adds coherence to the fun aspects, and helps further address the needs of NetGen students.
-The authors suggest that the approach outlined here can be usefully applied to many business courses.
+Next, they are encouraged to apply their learning 'going forward'; that is, they are asked to consider how they can apply the principles just discussed (Active Experimentation) in their consumption and other aspects of their daily lives, and to test their assumptions during further discussion of sustainability topics.